 We can make all the dull chandeliers shine again and restore them to new condition.

 Brink & van Keulen 1646 B.V.
-Originally a family business, Brink & van Keulen maintains the 17th century foundry craft by producing the highest quality copper chandeliers.
-Through centuries-old knowledge transfer, Brink & van Keulen has taken an important role in the preservation of the foundry craft.
-Brink & van Keulen is specialized in the field of production, restoration, valuation and mediation of old Dutch copper chandeliers.
+Originally a family business, Brink & van Keulen maintains the 17th-century foundry craft by producing the highest quality brass chandeliers.
+By passing on centuries-old knowledge, Brink & van Keulen has taken an important role in the preservation of the foundry craft.
+Brink & van Keulen is specialised in the field of production, restoration, valuation, and mediation of traditional Dutch brass chandeliers.

-Brink & van Keulen still practises this craft exactly as it used to.
-Original moulds from that time are used to make the copper parts.
-Casting is also still done in the traditional way: in Brussels earth, a greasy type of sand.
+Brink & van Keulen still practices this craft exactly as they used to in 1646.
+Original molds from that time are used to make the brass parts.
+Casting is still done in the traditional way: in Brussels soil, a greasy type of sand.
 Read more

 Every Old Dutch chandelier has an economic and often emotional value.
-If you own an Old-Dutch chandelier and are curious about its economic value, Brink & van Keulen can be of service to you.
+If you own an Old-Dutch chandelier and you are curious about its economic value, Brink & van Keulen is the right place.
 Read more

 You can equip your chandelier with electric LED candle lights.
 Not only will you save up to 70% of energy, but it will also give you greater user convenience and a long service life.
 You don't have to light the candles one by one anymore, just use a light switch.
 Read more

 The worldwide network of our partners enables us to facilitate the purchase and sale of chandeliers.
 Via the online platform, we offer chandeliers to churches, antique dealers, and consumers.
 Read more